AgonConsole8/agon-docs/VDP---Buffered-Commands-API.md

 Calling this command with a `bufferId` value of -1 (65535) will clear out all buffers.

-## Command 3: Create a buffer
+## Command 3: Create a writeable buffer

 `VDU 23, 0 &A0, bufferId; 3, length;`

 This command will create a new writeable buffer with the given ID.
 If a buffer with the given ID already exists then this command will do nothing.
+This command is primarily intended for use to create a buffer that can be used to capture output using the "set output stream" command (see below), or to store data that can be used for other commands.

+It is generally quite rare that you will want to use this command.
+Typically you will instead want to use command 0 to write data to a buffer.
+It is not necessary to use this command before using command 0, and indeed doing so will lead to errors as you will end up with _two_ blocks in the buffer, the first of which will be empty.
+If you _do_ wish to use this command to create a buffer for data and then write to it, you would need to use operation 2 of command 5, the "set" operation in the "buffer adjust" command, to set a sequence of bytes in the buffer to the data you want to write.
+This is not recommended, as it is much easier to just use command 0 to write a data block to a buffer.

 This new buffer will be a single empty single block upon creation, containing zeros.

 The `length` parameter is a 16-bit integer that specifies the maximum size of the buffer.
 This is the maximum number of bytes that can be stored in the buffer.
 If the buffer is full then no more data can be written to it, and subsequent writes will be ignored.

-This command is primarily intended for use to create a buffer that can be used to capture output using the "set output stream" command (see below), or to store data that can be used for other commands.

 After creating a buffer with this command it is possible to use command 0 to write further blocks to the buffer, however this is _probably_ not advisable.